MUSEUM CORPS DE LOGIS

 Our guided tours

 Enjoy a tour with your family, friends and guests and discover the unique architecture, the fabulous decoration and paintings of Benrath Palace.
 Visit the outstanding vestibule and overwhelming beauty of the main hall, where the Elector and his guests used to dance and celebrate.
 Find out more about the physical culture, the astonishing rituals of the time and plunge into the courtly life of the 18th century.
-Book your ticket online.

-Of course, you can also book the guided tours of the Corps de Logis for your group.
 Our visitor service will be happy to advise you.

 Our Concerts at the Corps de Logis